-When is the Challenge?
+When is the 2025 Puppet Place 48?

-7pm (BST) on Friday 15th September to 7pm (BST) on Sunday 17th September 2023
+Puppet Place 48 – 7pm (BST) Friday 12 September to 7pm (BST) on Sunday 14 September 2025

-How do I register for the Challenge?
+How do I register for the Puppet Place 48?

 When does registration close?

-6pm (BST) on Friday the 15th September 2023.
+6pm (BST) on Friday 12 September 2025

 Should I have received a confirmation email when registering?

-You will receive an email copy of your Registration form, this can take a couple of minutes to process.
+You will receive an email copy of your Registration Form, this can take a couple of minutes to process.
 If you haven’t received this within an hour, contact us.

 Can I use premade puppets?